-The reform, announced by the Israeli ministry of health on August 7, 2023, underwent a three-month delay due to the Israel-Hamas war following its initial announcement (the "Reform").
+The reform, announced by the Israeli Ministry of Health on August 7, 2023, underwent a three-month delay due to the Iron Swords War (as defined herein) following its initial announcement (the "April 2024 Israeli Cannabis Reform").

 The Reform will be implemented in phases, as approved, and announced by the Israeli Ministry of Health.
 The key aspects of the initial phase, commencing today, April 1st, are as follows: